-These laws have swayed many employers to avoid operating in France altogether.
-Others attempt to skirt around the onerous laws with independent contractors.
-That choice creates significant risk, especially for firms that are unaware of the legal framework surrounding independent contractor use.
+These laws have swayed many employers to avoid French expansion altogether.
+Others attempt to skirt around the onerous laws by engaging independent contractors in France—but utilizing contractors creates significant risk.

 How to Avoid Independent Contractor Risks in France

-First, and most critically, companies should understand that an employer must maintain a high degree of separation from independent contractors.
-They have to carry out assignments autonomously and cannot be “subordinate” to any company employee.
+First and most critically, companies should understand that an employer must maintain a high degree of separation from contractors.
+Contractors in France have to complete assignments autonomously and cannot be “subordinate” to any company employee.

-Moreover, France has more complexities surrounding independent contractors than almost anywhere else.
-For example, independent contractor functions are limited to those that a business is unable to fulfill with its standard workforce.
-This often means independent contractors cannot help with core functions of the business.
+France also has more contractor complexities than almost anywhere else.
+For example, French law limits contractor functions to businesses that are unable to fill roles with its standard workforce.
+This often means contractors cannot help with the core functions of that business.

-Companies must also ensure a self-employed contractor has proper documentation to operate as such as they are at fault if they do not register themselves properly or fail to make the necessary social contributions.
+Companies must also ensure a self-employed contractor has proper documentation to operate as a true independent contractor in France.
+They are at fault if they do not register themselves properly or if they fail to make the necessary social contributions.

 - Pay overtime, bonus, and other discretionary benefits arrears

-Avoid the Risks of Misclassified Contractors in France with the Help of an Experienced Expansion Partner
+Avoid the Risks of Misclassified Contractors in France With an EOR